aws/mynah-ui/docs/DATAMODEL.md

    */
   compactMode?: boolean;
   /**
-   * Tab content header details, only visibile when showTabHeaderDetails is set to 'true' */ tabHeaderDetails?: TabHeaderDetails | null;
+   * Tab content header details, only visibile when not null / undefined */ tabHeaderDetails?: TabHeaderDetails | null;
   /**